tweag/python-monorepo-example/2019-06-15-cpp-considered-harmful.md

 unreadable mess, which might only get worse when other incompatibilities arise, requiring *nested* conditional compilation.
 Some might argue that Option 1 (dropping support) isn't used nearly often enough.
-I agree, all the more so given the existence of Stackage, but it's a debate for another day.
+I agree, all the more so given the success and broad adoption of [Stackage][stackage], but it's a debate for another day.
 Option 2 is about resisting the temptation to use new functions not previously available.
 But how do we deal with breaking changes in dependencies?
 In such a case only Option 3 and Option 4 are available.

 In version 2.1, the [singletons][singletons] library exposed two datatype definitions: